Pictorial and apictorial polygonal jigsaw puzzles from arbitrary number of crossing cuts

-Indeed, the high number of potential mates in the presence of noise suggest a similarly high branching factor in a naive ``search and backtrack'' algorithm, which will clearly become intractable for handling noisy (i.e., realistic) crossing cuts puzzles, even with just modest number of cuts.
-Our goal is to seek heuristics that make the reconstruction more manageable after all, but at the same time we note that while in this work we indeed address only \textit{apictorial} crossing cuts puzzles, future research on \textit{pictorial} content, where pictorial constraints can significantly limit the number of potential mates, is critical for successful yet efficient crossing cuts puzzle solvers.
+Indeed, the high number of potential matings in the presence of noise suggests a similarly high branching factor in a naive ``search and backtrack'' algorithm, which will clearly become intractable for handling noisy (i.e., realistic) crossing cuts puzzles, even if the number of cuts is modest.
+Our goal is to seek heuristics that make the reconstruction more manageable after all, and as we will see later on, this can be achieved by utilizing multiple geometric constraints \textit{simultaneously}, and by leveraging the \textit{pictorial} content to generate and apply yet more constraints on the matings.